immunant/IA2-Phase2/docs/usage.md

 send to another compartment.
 With this assumption the rewriter has an `--output-header` option which generates a header with the indirect wrapper macros.
-The rewritten exported headers will include the output header by its full path, so using the indirect wrappers should not require adding any new includes.
+The rewritten exported headers will include the output header by its full path, so using the indirect wrappers does not require adding any new includes.

-Let's again consider a main binary with pkey 1 and a library with the untrusted pkey.
-This time the library exports `ptr.h` with the following
+Let's again consider a main binary with pkey 1 and a library with untrusted pkey
+0. This time the library exports `ptr.h` with the following

 ```
 typedef int(*Fn)(int);